artzhuravel/Plaques2Gallery/README.md

 - the museum it came from (if determinable),
 - and the source URL of the retrieved image.

-Images of the museum plaques can be accessed via this link: [some link].
+Images of the museum plaques can be accessed via this link: https://drive.google.com/file/d/1H1zy3ZTO6ifsAMLCEdFP_aLyJtOTpcia/view?usp=sharing.

 All intermediate pipeline results are available at the following link: [some link].